-Business entities in Dominican Republic
+Business entities in Dominican Republic in 2021

 Since 2003, Healy Consultants provides our Clients with the best corporate vehicles for business in the Dominican Republic.
 There are several ways of doing business in the Dominican Republic, the most common being the setting up of a Dominican Republic limited liability company (SRL).
 Alternatively, entrepreneurs may establish a simplified limited company in the Dominican Republic (SAS) or a public limited company (SA).
 Foreign legal entities may also set up a branch in the Dominican Republic, or a Representative Office if they do not plan to pursue any commercial operations in the Island.